Values Test

 What is a personal values assessment?

 Values are the guiding principles that shape our lives, behaviors, and decisions.
-They reflect our deepest beliefs, desires, and motivations, acting as a compass that guides our actions and interactions.
-Understanding clients' personal internal values is crucial for practitioners, as these values reflect their core beliefs, a valued behavioral pattern, and goals toward personal success.
+They reflect our deepest beliefs, desires, and motivations, acting as a compass for our actions and interactions.
+Understanding clients’ internal values is crucial for practitioners, as these fundamental values reflect their core beliefs, a valued behavioral pattern, and goals toward personal success.

-Personal values assessments are tools designed to help individuals identify their basic human values and understand how these values influence their thoughts, feelings, and behaviors (Nazirova & Borbala, 2024).
-These value assessments often take the form of simple surveys or questionnaires, such as the Valued Living Questionnaire, the Rokeach Values Survey, or the Portrait Values Questionnaire.
+Personal values assessments are tools designed to help individuals identify their fundamental human values and understand how these influence thoughts, feelings, and behaviors (Nazirova & Borbala, 2024).
+T

 Rokeach Values Survey